A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure:

-1. Visual examination: Examine the manuscript sample under a microscope to identify any visible pigments.
+1. Visual examination: Examine the manuscript sample under a microscope at low magnification to identify different pigment areas and note their visual characteristics (color, texture, etc.).
+Document observations with photos or sketches.

 Significance: